hrzap/checkplease-doc/api.md

 Polling vs web hooks
 -------
-If possible, you should try and avoid calling this API repeatedly to see if your check has changed (i.e. polling).
+Note: Please avoid calling this API repeatedly to see if your check has changed (i.e. avoid polling).
 Instead, pass a web hook in when you create the check.
 Then your integration will be notified in real time as soon as your check changes.

 Using a web hook instead of polling is:
 - more real-time: your code will be instantly alerted when your checks change their state, and your integration will be always up to date